 Although you bought a waterproof sealable bag from a roadside vendor, you forgot to close it completely that one time and now your iPhone is dead.
 Womp womp.

 Protect your electronics from water.
 Better yet, leave your camera or phone at home unless you have a waterproof case.

 Drinking Adult Beverages

 You join in on an impromptu game of street-side beer pong or cheer your new group of friends as some fruity cocktail gets passed around.

-Not-so-clean Songkran water got in your cup, but you drank it anyways.
+Not-so-clean Songkran water got in your cup, but you drank it anyway.
 Heck, alcohol kills parasites and bacteria, right?
 Wrong.
 A week later, you’re still unable to eat solid foods and finally succumb to going to the clinic for some antibiotics.
 You humbly use any toilet within reach, even those infamous squat toilets that need a bucket to flush.

 Pass on the jungle juice or games of public beer pong to avoid digesting any unwelcomed organisms.
 Or at the very least, drink from a bottle and cover the opening with your thumb.
-And it goes without saying to use good judgement when drinking: wet t-shirts and booze are a bad combo and often people think it grants free passes to grope others.
+And it goes without saying to use good judgment when drinking: wet t-shirts and booze are a bad combo and often people think it grants free passes to grope others.

 Splashing People Appropriately

 You buy a super soaker and a floral shirt for a few bucks and join in on the fun!